 For video shooting, which requires constant real-time recording, you must use an SD card that satisfies the Speed Class requirements by the host device.
 Otherwise, a stable write speed will not be maintained and may cause dropped frames or, in the worst case, shooting could be interrupted.

 UHS Speed Class 3 (U3) is a new standard specified by the SD Association to meet 4K video needs.
 It guarantees a minimum constant write speed of 30 MB/s (240 Mbps).
-Panasonic's New Gold Series "SDUC" supports this UHS Speed Class 3 (U3), which is 3 times faster than conventional Speed Class 10 and UHS-I. This makes it ideal for any type of video shooting from the ultimate 4K, Full HD to standard video.
+Panasonic's new SDUD Series supports this UHS Speed Class 3 (U3), which is 3 times faster than conventional Speed Class 10 and UHS-I. This makes it ideal for any type of video shooting from the ultimate 4K, Full HD to standard video.